Publications and Conferences

 Venue: ACM WiSec, 2025

 Ultrasound and near-ultrasound communications are rising as low-overhead data transfer methods, yet their security risks remain largely overlooked.
 We present the first systematization of these technologies, revealing critical vulnerabilities and proposing a unified threat model to guide future protections.
-Link to paper coming soon!

 Engaging Students from Under-Represented Groups to Pursue Graduate School in Computer Science and Engineering